-Among the many challenges that people have faced in COVID-19 are a sense of ongoing uncertainty and lack of control.
+Among the many challenges that people face right now are a sense of ongoing uncertainty and lack of control.
 Although we may never fully be able to anticipate challenges that lie ahead, there is growing research suggesting that how we perceive our ability to cope with stress and adapt to challenges can make a difference in our mental health.
 This course will review recent work highlighting the importance of proactive coping and self-efficacy, as well as easy-to-use techniques that provide a sense of control and reduce worrying during times of uncertainty.

 - Define anxiety and its effect on the human body